mdemena/project-tradexc/README.md

 An app for improve your money gaming with a Global Digital Coin Exchange.

-## User Stories
+## Epics / User Stories

+- Website

   - **404** - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault
   - **500** - As a user I want to see a nice error page when the super team screws it up so that I know that is not my fault
   - **homepage** - As a user I want to be able to access the homepage so that I see what the app is about and login and signup
   - **about** - As a user I want to be know who are rear this project and know how to contact if I have a problem

+- Authentication

   - **signup** - As a user I want to sign up on the application so that I can trade with my money
   - **login** - As a user I want to be able to log in on the application so that I can get back to my account
   - **logout** - As a user I want to be able to log out from the application so that I can make sure no one will access my account

+- Applicaction

   - **dashboard** - As a logged user I want to trade whit global exchange markets like NASDAQ, IBEX35 or CryptoMoney
   - **wallet** - As a user I want to work and know all the information of my money and my investments.
   - **trade** - As a user I want trade with investments, buy or selling in the market.

+- Reports

   - **transactions** - As a user I want to see all the transaction I made.
   - **markets** - As a user I want to be able to attend to event so that the organizers can count me in.

+- Utilities

   - **profile** - As a user I want to see which escape-rooms are available so I can explore them.
   - **support** - As a user I want to see which escape-rooms are available so I can explore them.

 ## Backlog